403rd Army Field Support Brigade says farewell to ‘Powerhouse 7’

 |0

-This work, 403rd Army Field Support Brigade says farewell to ‘Powerhouse 7’ [Image 3 of 3], by Galen Putnam, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 403rd Army Field Support Brigade says farewell to ‘Powerhouse 7’, by Galen Putnam, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT